EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments: Related Work

-\paragraph{Retrieval-based Attention} Another line of work improves decoding efficiency by selectively retrieving only the most relevant parts of the KV cache for each query token, thereby reducing the cost of attention computation.
-Quest~\citep{tang2024quest} retrieves KV entries at the granularity of pages, while SqueezedAttention~\citep{hooper-etal-2025-squeezed} and ClusterKV~\citep{liu2024clusterkvmanipulatingllmkv} clusters Key states and loads the cluster most relevant to the query.
-A2ATS~\citep{he-etal-2025-a2ats} apply vector quantization to construct codebooks and restore Key states to determine which parts of the KV cache to retrieve.
+Another line of work improves decoding efficiency by selectively retrieving the most relevant parts of the KV cache for each query tokens, thereby reducing the cost of attention computation.
+Quest~\citep{tang2024quest} and ArkVale~\citep{chen2024arkvale} retrieves KV entries at the granularity of pages, while SqueezedAttention~\citep{hooper-etal-2025-squeezed} and ClusterKV~\citep{liu2024clusterkvmanipulatingllmkv} clusters Key states and loads the cluster relevant to the query.
+IceCache~\citep{mao2026icecache} further extends this line by combining semantic token clustering with PagedAttention to hierarchically organize KV cache.
 These methods share two key limitations.
-First, they operate in the \textit{post-prefill} regime, assuming unbounded memory usage when building the retrieval index during prefill.
-Second, their retrieval units—pages, clusters, or codebooks—do not align with the episodic structure of conversations, limiting their applicability to LongConvQA under strict memory budgets.
+First, they operate in the \textit{post-prefill} regime, assuming unconstrained memory usage during prefill.
+Second, their retrieval units (pages and cluster) do not align with the episodic structure of conversations, limiting their applicability to LongConvQA under strict memory budgets.